 Index Funds in India

-For a detailed understanding of these indices, refer to my post “A Complete Investor Guide to Nifty50, Bank Nifty & 65 Other Indices” for information on how these indices are created, its constituents and composition.
+For a detailed understanding, refer to my post titled: “A Complete Investor Guide to Nifty50, Bank Nifty & 65 Other Indices”.
+The post covers how these indices are created, its constituents and composition.

-Index funds are not on the distributor’s plate
+Why Index funds are not distributed enough

 On the other hand, mature markets are seeing commissions closer to zero with advisors charging the customer for advice.
-With little commission on index funds (as expense ratios are minimal), there is a lack of incentive amongst the distributor community to promote these instruments.
-The good news is that India has recently seen the emergence of direct plans which are being promoted through platforms like ETMONEY, PayTM MONEY, Groww, Kuvera etc. that are better placed at increasing the awareness of index funds.
+With little commission on index funds, there is a lack of incentive amongst the distributor community to promote these instruments.
+The commission is very low because the expense ratios are minimal, often ranging from 0.10% to 0.30%.

 Indians look for returns and not risk-adjusted returns

-Actively managed funds often have string periods of over-achievement and uner-achievement as compared to their benchmark indices.
-However, consumers tend to ignore these in their calculations as they chase only the returns column of mutual fund tracking websites and apps.
-Do read my post on “How to Measure Risk” to get more insights on factoring risk into your stock or mutual fund buying decision.
+Actively managed funds have strung periods of over-achievement and under-achievement as compared to their benchmark indices.
+However, consumers tend to ignore these in their calculations.
+They tend to chase only the returns column of mutual fund tracking websites and apps.
+As the investor matures, he will give emphasis to risk and returns while evaluating mutual funds.